About Cosmos templates

-Tabs are critical pieces of data that consolidate unique experiences that allow the user to interact with and complete the work.
-Examples of Tabs usage:
+Tabs house critical pieces of data that allow users to complete their work.
+Examples of tabs include:

-- Pulse comes first by default.
-This includes the full conversation and important milestones in the case or work item (and may add details or context in a way that standard data fields cannot).
+- The Pulse tab – This tab is listed first, by default.
+It includes full chat conversations and important milestones in the case or work item (and may add details or context in a way that standard data fields cannot).

-- Details include information of any additional fields that are not already provided in the Summary.
+- The details tab includes additional information that is not already provided in the summary.

-- If you need custom tabs, they are generally reserved for several types of data:
+- Custom tabs – these are generally reserved for several types of data: